nightroman/Invoke-Build/README.md

 * *Invoke-Build.ps1* invokes build scripts, this is the build engine
 * *Invoke-Builds.ps1* invokes parallel builds using the engine
+* *Invoke-Build.ps1-Help.xml* is content for Get-Help
-* *Build.ps1* is the engine wrapper with some more options
+* *Build.ps1* is the wrapper with some more options
-* *Demo* contains tests of the engine and scripts
+* *Demo* directory contains engine and scripts tests

 ## How Does It Work?